 ICBC evaluates the extent of a victim’s losses in many ways.
 Several factors will contribute to a settlement offer, including:

-- Severity of injuries: The greater the harm, the more compensation that a victim is entitled to.
+- The severity of injuries: The greater the harm, the more compensation that a victim is entitled to.

 - Loss of income: Auto accident victims who are forced to miss work due to their injuries lose wages when they need them most.
 Proper proof of your time off and the amount of lost income will impact the size of your settlement.

-- Fault: Do you share fault for the accident with another driver or other party?
+- Fault: Do you share fault for the accident with another driver or another party?
 If so, your payout will be reduced based on your percentage of fault.